IDANIO/Alterrain/README.md

 ## Start the server

-To start the testing locally, simply use node
+To start testing locally, simply use node

 ```
 node main.js